-- Each team will perform a routine not to exceed 1 minute. - A team may begin on or off the performance floor for the start of their music.
-Once the team name is called and the music begins, timing of the overall routine starts. - Timing will end with the last beat of music or organized movement. - The use of poms is required for all female members.
-The use of signs, flags, banners or other spirit related props are permitted but not required. - The performance should have an emphasis on crowd appeal, encourage crowd interaction and involvement (i.e., yell backs, spell outs, school colors, etc.), and display excitement and genuine school spirit. - The performance should consist of one or more of the following types of material: - Band Chant - o Drum Cadence - Sideline Routine - Stand Routine - Camp material may easily be adapted to fit this category.
-For example, any band chant learned at a 2022 Varsity Brands camp could be used for this routine.
-Examples might include "Party in the USA", "Rock 'N Roll Part II", "Land of A Thousand Dances," etc. - If an accessory (i.e. hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming."
-Costuming is not permitted. - Judging will be based on the following criteria, as well as elements noted on the scoresheet: - o Game Day oriented material - Crowd communication skills - Incorporation of game day/sideline appropriate skills - Formations/transitions - Motion strength and placement - Spacing - Execution of skills - Crowd appeal and overall impression
+- Each team will perform a routine not to exceed 1 minute.

+- A team must start on the performance floor for the start of their music.
+Once the team name is called and the music begins, timing of the overall routine starts.

+- Timing will end with the last beat of music or organized movement.

+- The use of poms is required for all female members.
+The use of signs, flags, banners or other spirit related props are permitted but not required.

+- The performance should have an emphasis on crowd appeal, encourage crowd interaction and involvement (i.e., yell backs, spell outs, school colors, etc.), and display excitement and genuine school spirit.

+- The performance should consist of one or more of the following types of material:

+- Band Chant

+- o Drum Cadence

+- Sideline Routine

+- Stand Routine

+- If an accessory (i.e. hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming."
+Costuming is not permitted.

+- Judging will be based on the following criteria, as well as elements noted on the scoresheet:

+- o Game Day oriented material

+- Crowd communication skills

+- Incorporation of game day/sideline appropriate skills

+- Formations/transitions

+- Motion strength and placement

+- Spacing

+- Execution of skills

+- Crowd appeal and overall impression